NeVeSpl/RevitDBExplorer/readme.md

 ### <a name="possibility-to-query-Revit-database"></a>query Revit database (RDQ) from UI with RQL (Revit query language)

-It is a very early version of this feature, but it can interpret words separated by `,` as element ids, Revit classes, categories and build-in parameters.
+It is a very early version of this feature, but it can interpret words separated by `,` as element ids, Revit classes, categories and parameters.
 It builds from them FilteredElementCollector and uses it to query Revit database.
 The table with a description of RQL is below the example.

 ![possibility-to-query-Revit-database-from-UI](documentation/examples/rdq-revit-database-query-with-rql-revit-query-language.gif)